-There's no clear definition of chemo brain, so no tests exist to diagnose this condition.
-Cancer survivors who experience these symptoms often score in normal ranges on memory tests.
+There are no tests to diagnose chemo brain.
+Cancer survivors who experience these symptoms often score within normal ranges on memory tests.

-No standard treatment has been developed for cancer-related memory problems.
-Because symptoms and severity differ from person to person, your doctor can work with you to develop an individualized approach to coping.
+Because chemo brain symptoms and severity differ from person to person, your doctor can work with you to develop an individualized approach to coping.

-Cancer and cancer treatment can lead to other conditions, such as anemia, depression, sleep problems and early menopause, which can contribute to memory problems.
+Cancer and cancer treatment can lead to other conditions, such as anemia, depression, sleep problems and early menopause, which may worsen memory problems.
 Controlling these other factors may make it easier to cope with these symptoms.

-A neuropsychologist, who specializes in diagnosing and treating conditions that affect memory and thinking, can create a plan to help you cope with chemo brain symptoms.
+A professional who specializes in diagnosing and treating conditions that affect memory and thinking (neuropsychologist) can create a plan to help you cope with chemo brain symptoms.
 Doctors sometimes refer to this as cognitive rehabilitation or cognitive remediation.

 Learning to adapt and cope with memory changes may involve:

 - Repetitive exercises to train your brain.
 Memory and thinking exercises may help your brain repair broken circuits that may contribute to chemo brain.

 - Tracking and understanding what influences memory problems.
 Carefully tracking your memory problems may reveal ways to cope.
 For instance, if you become more easily distracted when you're hungry or tired, you could schedule difficult tasks that require extra concentration for the time of day when you feel your best.

 - Using coping strategies.
 You may learn new ways of doing everyday tasks to help you concentrate.
 For instance, you may learn to take notes or make an outline of written material as you read.
 Or a therapist may help you learn ways of speaking that help you commit conversations to memory and then retrieve those memories later.